maxmax65/RepData_PeerAssessment1/PA1_template.md

 The activity increments significantly between 0535 and 0605 and even more from 0800 to 0835, when it reaches its maximum value; afterwards it goes under the average value and then oscillates between around 20 and 100 steps per 5'-interval until around 2100, when it starts a descending trend.

 ## Imputing missing values
 The number of rows with missing values (NAs) is quite relevant, both in absolute terms (=`2304`) and in relative terms (=`13%`).

-In order to impute the missing values to the intervals of the 8 dates with NAs,  the average of the corresponding values across the same days of the week are taken and put in the columns of a new dataframe called ``DoW.avgs``; in this way the typical characteristics of each day of the week are kept.
+In order to impute the missing values of the 8 dates with NAs, for every day of the week the average number of steps in each 5'-interval is calculated and stored  in the columns of a new dataframe called ``DoW.avgs``; in this way the typical characteristics of each day of the week are kept.

 ```r